nmadhire-vibecoding/clue-board-game-with-llm/README.md

 [![Build Status](https://github.com/nmadhire-vibecoding/clue-board-game-with-llm/actions/workflows/python-app.yml/badge.svg)](https://github.com/nmadhire-vibecoding/clue-board-game-with-llm/actions/workflows/python-app.yml)

 A multi-agent implementation of the classic Clue (Cluedo) board game using CrewAI and Google Gemini 2.5 Flash LLM.
 Six AI agents compete to solve the murder mystery following the **official game rules** from [Wikipedia](https://en.wikipedia.org/wiki/Cluedo#Rules).

+## Agent Autonomy: Perceive, Reason, Plan, Act

+Each agent in this game is fully autonomous and follows a structured decision-making loop on every turn:

+1. **Perceive**: The agent observes its environment and gathers all available information (cards, location, notebook, event log, etc.).
+2. **Reason**: The agent analyzes its observations, updates its detective notebook, and deduces what is known or unknown.
+3. **Plan**: The agent formulates a plan to achieve its goal (solving the mystery), deciding whether to move, suggest, or accuse.
+4. **Act**: The agent executes its plan by using the appropriate tools (move, make a suggestion, record results, or make an accusation).

+This loop ensures that each agent acts independently, adapts to new information, and makes strategic decisions throughout the game.
+The autonomy structure is enforced in the code and validated by tests.

 ## Game Overview